donsheehy/datastructures/prose/07_recursion.md

 ## The Function Call Stack

 To think clearly about recursion, it helps to have an idea of how recursion works on a real computer.
-It is easiest to first understand how all function calls work and then it should be clear that there is no technical difference in making a recursive function call compared to any other recursive function call.
+It is easiest to first understand how all function calls work and then it should be clear that there is no technical difference in making a recursive function call compared to any other function call.

 ```python {cmd=true id:"j32h294n"}
 def f(k):